Emigration from the United States: Interwar period

 In the period between the First and Second World Wars, many Americans, particularly writers such as Ernest Hemingway, Gertrude Stein, and Ezra Pound, migrated to Europe to take part in the cultural scene.

 European cities like Amsterdam, Berlin, Copenhagen, Paris, Prague, Rome, Stockholm, and Vienna came to host a large number of Americans.
 Many Americans, typically those who were idealistic and/or involved in left-leaning politics, also participated in the Spanish Civil War (mainly supporting the Republicans against the Nationalists) in Spain while they lived in Madrid and elsewhere.

 Other Americans returned home to the countries of their origin, including the parents of American author/illustrator Eric Carle, who returned to Germany.
 Thousands of Japanese Americans were unable to return to the United States, after the Attack on Pearl Harbor.

 Éamon de Valera, the third Taoiseach of Ireland during the 1930s, was born in New York to an Irish mother and a Spanish father.
 He moved to Ireland at a young age with his mother's family.

+An estimated 100,000 Americans emigrated to the Soviet Union during the Great Depression in search of work and a 'fairer way of life'.